Rapid Turnaround Experiments

 Content:

-1. The study proposed must be original and shall not duplicate any work currently funded by a DOE, or other Federal, program or project.
+1. The study proposed must be original and shall not duplicate any work currently funded by a DOE, or other Federal, program or project, including Laboratory Directed Research and Development (LDRD).

 Facilities: